Transport and Delivery of Objects with a Soft Everting Robot: INTRODUCTION

-Early demonstrations of soft everting robots used the internal channel for small lightweight payloads, like small cameras and wires \cite{hawkes2017soft,steerableCamera}.
-However, this required access to the internal working channel to continually pull back on wires as the robot grew~\cite{blumenschein2020design}.
-As a result, this approach could not be used in designs which stored the material on a spool, thereby sealing off the one end of the central working channel.
-An alternative base design, an origami‑inspired mechanism, introduced a way to compactly store material while maintaining a working channel for a camera and wire~\cite{origamiRyu}, and subsequent work redesigned the everting robot to open the channel and pass tools without friction \cite{Seo2024WorkingChannel}.
-These efforts have focused on tools extended through the channel, not analyzing the robot's ability to grasp, transport, or deploy payloads, as recently shown~\cite{Boateng2024SSRR}.
+Early demonstrations of soft everting robots used the internal channel for small lightweight payloads, like small cameras, small circuit boards, and wires \cite{hawkes2017soft,steerableCamera}.
+This required extensive preplanning, as everything had to be preinserted into the system, limiting its versatility.
+For anything tethered, this also required access to the internal working channel to continually pull back on wires as the robot grew~\cite{blumenschein2020design}.
+As a result, this approach could not be used in designs which stored the material on a spool, thereby sealing off the one end of the internal working channel.
+An alternative base design, an origami‑inspired mechanism, introduced a way to compactly store material while maintaining the internal working channel for a camera and wire~\cite{origamiRyu}, and subsequent work redesigned the everting robot to open the channel and pass tools without friction \cite{Seo2024WorkingChannel}.
+These efforts have focused on tools extended through the channel, not analyzing the robot's ability to secure, transport, or deliver payloads, as recently shown~\cite{Boateng2024SSRR}.

-This paper extends these previous works to present a characterization of payload deployment using the internal material stream, or tail, of a soft everting robot to grasp, carry, and deploy objects while isolating them from the environment.
+This paper addresses critical knowledge and design gaps in the use of internal object transport.
+We introduce a novel feature that enables continuous payload insertion into the robot’s internal working \kj{channel}, or tail as it grows, eliminating the need for preinserted or preplanned payloads (Fig. 1).
+Using existing models for soft everting robot motion and \kj{swallowing} grippers, we characterize payload delivery through the tail, of the soft everting robot, examining what features determine if the system can secure, transport, and deliver objects.
 The tubular body encapsulates a payload and it is moved forward toward the robot tip by eversion.
-We will show the range of payload geometries and weights which can be deployed, and how and when payload deployment affects soft everting robot movement.
+We theoretically and experimentally show how various payload geometries and weights can be delivered and how payload delivery affects soft everting robot movement.
 The remainder of this paper is organized as follows.
-Section~\ref{sec:design} reviews the existing origami‑inspired soft everting robot designs \cite{origamiRyu} and discusses our adaptations for internal object deployment.
-Section~\ref{sec:modeling} then derives the effects of payloads on soft everting robot and gripper analytical models in order to predict successful deployment.
-We experimentally validate these models and demonstrate payload transportation in Section~\ref{sec:experimental} and discuss results in Section~\ref{sec:discussion}.
+Section~\ref{sec:design} reviews the existing origami‑inspired soft everting robot designs \cite{origamiRyu} and discusses our adaptations for internal object transport and delivery.
+Section~\ref{sec:modeling} then analyzes the effects of payloads on soft everting robot, using existing everting robot and gripper analytical models, in order to predict successful delivery.
+We experimentally validate these theoretical analyses and demonstrate payload transportation in Section~\ref{sec:experimental} and discuss results in Section~\ref{sec:discussion}.